DAC: Detector-Agnostic Spatial Covariances for Deep Local Features: Related Work

 \section{Related Work}

-We propose to model the spatial covariance of detected keypoints in deep feature detectors.
-Modeling the spatial uncertainty of features is not a new idea, and has been studied for hand-crafted detectors.
+We propose to model the spatial covariances of \emph{learned} local features.
+Modeling the spatial uncertainty of features is not a new idea, and has been studied for \emph{hand-crafted} detectors.
 In this section, we first review hand-crafted methods and how uncertainty estimation has been proposed for them.
 We then describe recent progress in learned detectors.

-\paragraph{Handcrafted local features.} Harris \etal \cite{harris1988combined} pioneered rotationally-invariant corner detection by using a heuristic over the eigenvalues of the local structure tensor, while Shi et al. \cite{shi1994good} shows that its smallest eigenvalue suffices for detection.
-Mikolajczyk and Schmid \cite{mikolajczyk2004scale} robustified it against scale and affine transformations.
-On the other hand, SIFT (DoG) \cite{lowe2004distinctive} popularizes detection (and description) of \textit{blobs}.
+\PAR{Handcrafted local features.} Harris \etal \cite{harris1988combined} pioneeres rotationally-invariant corner detection by using a heuristic over the eigenvalues of the local structure tensor, while Shi et al. \cite{shi1994good} proposes its smallest eigenvalue for detection.
+Mikolajczyk and Schmid \cite{mikolajczyk2004scale} robustifies it against scale and affine transformations.
+On the other hand, SIFT (DoG) \cite{lowe2004distinctive} popularizes detection (and description) of \emph{blobs}.
 SURF \cite{bay2008speeded} reduces its execution time by using integral images and (A-)KAZE \cite{alcantarilla2012kaze, Alcantarilla2013FastED} proposes non-linear diffusion to improve the invariance to changes in scale.
 Lastly, FAST~\cite{rosten2008faster} and its extensions \cite{rublee2011orb, leutenegger2011brisk} stand out for achieving the lowest execution times, thanks to only requiring intensity comparisons between the neighboring pixels of an image patch.